 WHO CAN GET COMPLEX REGIONAL PAIN SYNDROME (CRPS)?

-Studies suggest that both men and women can be susceptible to CRPS/RSD.
-However the professionals believe that it is more common in women and the average age is around 40 years old.
+Studies suggest that both men and women can be susceptible to CRPS.
+However from the available research it has been found that CRPS is more common in women than in men at a ratio of 3-4:1 (de Mos, M. et al. 2007) and the average age is around 43 years old.
+However in the de Mos, M 2007 study it was stated that the highest incidence rates in a certain age group of Complex Regional Pain Syndrome in females was actually between 61-70 years of age.
 That is not to say that men can be affected nor that it is not in under 40 years because it is not true.

-In a UK study undertaken (2015) Shenker, N. et al. (See below) they found that out of the 240 patient study that:
+In a UK study undertaken (2015) Shenker, N. et al. they found that out of the 240 patient study that:

 “… 72.5% were female (2.6:1), with a mean age at symptoms onset of 43 years, and were left-handed more than expected (21.8% versus 10% in the general population). “